Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

 [Slides](http://www.codemesh.io/static/upload/media/1415724623396237behavinginthe21stcentury.pdf)

 Emil presented a tool he built for Behaviour Trees, the tool generates behaviour code.
-I really liked the demo he showeed My main take on it was that I am glad to see tools like this and
+I really liked the demo he showeed My main take on it was that I am glad to see tools like this

-* BTs as iterative
+ * BTs as iterative tools
+ * code generation
+ * A different workflow (to ours in Duality)

 ## The tools that shape us

-I m going to do this the other way around and tell you how was it for me to prepare this talk, because ...coverage and correctness (and as a test)
+I'm going to do this the other way around and tell you how was it for me to prepare this talk, because ...coverage and correctness (and as a test).

-The talk was about trying to highlight the importance of tools, and how important it is for us to make sure we provide tools for others to work and make sure we are ourselves as developers , with the tools we have (and if not, make them or change tham)
+The talk was about highlighting the importance of tools, and how important it is for us to make sure we provide good tools for others to work with.
+As developers our tools are also important:
+ * Languages
+ * Ecosystem
+ * Comunities

-Tools model the way we think, it might be worth trying out something totally different just to see what though process itbring us
+Tools model the way we think, it might be worth trying out something totally different just to see what though process it bring us.

 ## Alex Champandard